 The Bregenzerwald Guest-Card

-The Bregenzerwald Guest-Card is an unlimited ticket for the May-October period, for use of the eight summer cable cars and chairlifts in the region (Andelsbuch, Bezau, Mellau, Diedamskopf in Au-Schoppernau, Damüls, Steffisalp in Warth, Faschina and Sonntag), use of the public “Landbus Bregenzerwald” buses across its 22 villages and beyond, entry to local outdoor swimming pools and for discounts to various attractions including museums, adventure and climbing parks and paragliding flights.
-It is available to all guests who spend at least three nights in the Bregenzerwald region of Vorarlberg
+The Bregenzerwald Guest-Card is an unlimited ticket for the May-October period, for the use of the eight summer cable cars and chairlifts in the region (Andelsbuch, Bezau, Mellau, Diedamskopf in Au-Schoppernau, Damüls, Steffisalp in Warth, Faschina and Sonntag), use of the public “Landbus Bregenzerwald” buses across its 22 villages and beyond, entry to local outdoor swimming pools and for discounts to various attractions including museums, adventure and climbing parks and paragliding flights.
+It is available to all guests who spend at least three nights in the Bregenzerwald region of Vorarlberg.

 Hiking Maps and Routes of Bregenzerwald